mazur/advent-of-code-2024/README.md

 - I eventually rewrote all of part 2 by hand, just to get it done.
 - I've also discovered that the AI keeps jumping between code styles a lot, this would lead to a code base that does not have a consistent style.
 - I also ran my prompts through chatGPT-4o and compared them to Claud3.5-sonnet that is default in Cursor.
 I would say the chatGPT-4o generated slightly better code.
-- Generally, I'm back to gating the experience of an AI coding companion.
+- Generally, I'm back to hating the experience of an AI coding companion.